xectrol/UrlShortener/README.md

 ## Introduction

-This projects shows how to generate uniq hash for given url
+This projects shows how to generate unique hash for given url

-The code is implemented using Kotlin, but it's easy for Java developers to understand as well.
+The code is implemented by using Kotlin, but it's easy for Java developers to understand as well.

 ## How to run